 Overall enrollment in colleges and universities may have declined in recent years, but enrollment in online education programs continues to trend upward.

 Public institutions report similar changes in enrollment stats.
-Approximately 11 percent of public higher education’s fall 2017 student base identified as exclusively online learners.
-In the fall of 2016, 6.3 million college students took at least one online class, according to federal government figures cited by U.S. News & World Report.
-That figure represents a 5.6 percent increase from the previous year.
+In the fall of 2018, 34% of enrolled college students, or 5.7 million, took at least one online class, according to the NCES.
 It was also the 14th consecutive year of increased online college enrollment.

-As such, it’s hard to deny that distance learning is the future of higher education.
+As such, it’s hard to deny that online learning is the future of higher education.

 Trends in Higher Education

-The metamorphosis in learning methodology is causing teachers and educators to reconsider the ways they design coursework, especially considering that between 2012 and 2016, the number of students who were studying on campus dropped by more than 1 million — a 6.4 percent decline.
+The metamorphosis in learning methodology is causing teachers and educators to reconsider the ways they design coursework, especially considering that Fall 2019 enrollments were more than 2 million less than peak enrollment in 2011.

 Advances in digital content, technology, and institutional practices have been a catalyst for online course enrollment.
 Email, instant messaging, message forums, and the expanded use of web-based video provide e-learners with access to a growing number of computer- and device-based educational tools.